“A different language is a different version of life”

 – Frederico Fellini, Film Director

-So why do we use horses?
+So why do we work with horses?

 Horses are acutely aware of their surroundings at all times and react to external stimuli in a very recognisable way to us humans.
 Horses give instant and honest feedback to the stimulus they receive, which provides a window into our own behaviour.